sanskrit/data/README.md

 sanskrit-data
 =============

-Versioned and high-quality Sanskrit linguistic data.
+Versioned Sanskrit linguistic data.

-The data has been cobbled together from a variety of sources, each with its own gaps.
+The data has been cobbled together from a variety of sources.
+Together, the data covers almost all lexical forms in Classical Sanskrit literature.

 Quickstart